Qiskit/qiskit-metapackage/docs/terra/visualizing_a_quantum_circuit.rst

 Disable Plot Barriers and Reversing Bit Order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first two options are shared between all 3 backends and they let you
+The first two options are available with all 3 backends and they let you
 configure both the bit orders and whether or not you draw barriers.
-These can be set by the ``reverse_bits`` kwarg and ``plot_barriers``
+You can set the bit orders and barriers with the ``reverse_bits`` kwarg
-kwarg respectively.
-The examples below will work with any output
+and ``plot_barriers`` kwarg respectively.
+The following examples will work
-backend, only ``latex`` is used for brevity.
+with any output backend, only ``latex`` is used for brevity.

 .. code:: python